-A Trailing Stop Order is an order for tracking market prices and its trigger price may change with latest market fluctuations.
+A trailing stop order is a strategy order for tracking market prices, and its trigger price may change with latest market fluctuations.

-Trail orders allow users to define a pre-set price on Trailing Stop Order and the system will start calculating the trigger price only after the pre-set price is activated.
+Trailing orders allow users to select an activation price for the order, and the system will start calculating the trigger price only after the order is activated.

 Identification for Trailing Stop Order

-Callback rate/range: The callback range is the main condition for calculating the actual trigger price.
-The actual trigger price will be calculated based on the highest/lowest price of the specified price type after the order activation and the callback margin.
+Trail variance: The trail variance is the main condition for calculating the actual trigger price.
+The actual trigger price will be calculated based on the highest/lowest price of the specified price type after the order activation and the trail variance.

-Price type: You can select the latest traded price, reasonable price or index price as the criteria to activate and trigger trailing orders.
+Price type: You can select the last transaction price, fair price or index price as the criteria to activate and trigger trailing orders.

-Case 1 (storm pull and sell the high): The user wants to sell BTC without selecting the activation price (i.e. activating as soon as the order is placed) and the latest deal price is 30,000.
+Case 1 (Sell the rip): The user wants to sell BTC without selecting the activation price (i.e. activate as soon as the order is placed) and the last transaction price is 30,000 USDT.

 Then one may set the parameters as follows.